cchudzicki-ocw-testing/sts.042-fall-2020/content/resources/sts-042jf20_jpeg.md

   youtube_description: ''
   youtube_id: ''
 ---
 During World War II, a heavy emphasis was placed on new technology.
-This photograph of the receiver lab at MIT in 1941 was part of a secret project to develop radar during the war.
+This photograph of the receiver lab at MIT in 1941 documents a secret project to develop radar during the war.
 To keep the project secret, it was known as the Radiation Laboratory or “Rad Lab” for short.
 (Image is in the public domain.)